SajedNahian/Comatose-Barbarians/README.md

 what is the Boolean value of the statement “it is possible to get from the starting position to treasure”
 ## recursive abstraction
-when im asked to solve for a possible path through a maze with n "stepping stones", the recursive abstraction can find possible paths through a maze with n-1 ""stepping stones"
+when im asked

+  the Boolean value of the statement “it is possible to get from the starting position to treasure”

+the recursive abstraction

+  can move the starting position by one stepping stone and then return the Boolean value of the statement “it is possible to get from the starting position to treasure”
 ## base case
 If the explorer is on the treasure, return true.